Toni Choueiri

 Toni K. Choueiri is a Lebanese American medical oncologist and researcher.
-He is the Jerome and Nancy Kohlberg Professor of Medicine at Harvard Medical School and Director of the Lank Center for Genitourinary Oncology at the Dana–Farber Cancer Institute.
+He is the Jerome and Nancy Kohlberg Professor of Medicine at Harvard Medical School and director of the Lank Center for Genitourinary Oncology at the Dana–Farber Cancer Institute.
 His work has led to the establishment of several novel drugs (cabozantinib, avelumab, pazopanib and others including combinations) and prognostic factors in advanced renal cell carcinoma (RCC).
 Choueiri also co-established the International metastatic database Consortium with Daniel Heng.
 His biomarker work has shed light on complex immunogenomics mechanisms contributing to response and resistance to targeted therapy and immunotherapy.

 Early life and education

 Choueiri was born and raised in Beirut, Lebanon where he remained for his medical degree at Saint Joseph University's Faculty of Medicine.
 He trained at the Cleveland Clinic in Ohio after his medical school and moved in 2007 to the Dana–Farber Cancer Institute.

 Career

-Choueiri collaborated with Paul Nguyen in 2011 to perform a meta-analysis of randomized studies involving 4,141 prostate cancer patients to conclude whether men receiving ADT had a higher rate of cardiovascular deaths.
+Choueiri collaborated with Paul L. Nguyen in 2011 to perform a meta-analysis of randomized studies involving 4,141 prostate cancer patients to conclude whether men receiving ADT had a higher rate of cardiovascular deaths.
 The conclusion of the study found that there was no difference between those who received ADT compared with those who didn't but could not rule out that ADT might elevate the risk of fatal heart attacks.
 The following year, Choueiri found that three new cancer drugs were linked to a slightly elevated chance of fatal side effects.
 From 2015 and for the next several years, Choueiri led the development of cabozantinib in metastatic RCC from early phase 1 to randomized trials leading to its approval in TKI-refractory disease in 2016 and in untreated RCC patients in 2017.
 Choueiri also co-established the International metastatic database Consortium with Daniel Heng.

 In 2017, Choueiri led a study which found that patients with metastatic papillary renal cell carcinoma benefited from savolitinib, a drug targeted to an abnormal genetic pathway causing cancerous growth.
-The following year, Choueiri was appointed Full professor of Medicine at Harvard Medical School and continued in his position as the Director of the Lank Center for Genitourinary Oncology.
+The following year, Choueiri was appointed full professor of medicine at Harvard Medical School and continued in his position as the director of the Lank Center for Genitourinary Oncology.
 In this role, he led the development of the combination of axitinib+avelumab from phase I to late stage trials, leading to the combination being approved for RCC therapy in May 2019.